-This course is a continuation for students who have surpassed the level of foundational courses.
-This class emphasizes strengthening technical and creative skills and providing exposure to even more types of drawings and paintings.
+This course is a continuation for students who have surpassed the level of foundational courses as it emphasizes strengthening technical and creative skills and providing exposure to even more types of drawings and paintings.
 This course will focus on creative expression and work that makes a visual statement.
-Assignments will be designed to meet the needs of the class or individual students.
-Students are encouraged to experiment on a larger scale, taking the time needed to produce significant work.
+Students are encouraged to experiment on a larger scale, taking the time to produce significant work.
 This course is also a preparation course for AP 2D Art and Design that is taken during senior year and has the potential for college credit.